openshift/installer/docs/user/openstack/customization.md

       - 7ee219f3-d2e9-48a1-96c2-e7429f1b0da7
 ```

+> **Note**
-**NOTE:** The additional security groups attached to the Control Plane machine will also be attached to the bootstrap node.
+> The additional security groups attached to the Control Plane machine will also be attached to the bootstrap node.

 ## Cloud Provider configuration